-The amendment to IFRS 7, 'Financial Instruments: Disclosures' was issued in October 2010 Financial assets and financial liabilities may be offset and the net amount presented in the statement of financial position, only when there is a legally enforceable right to set off and there is either an intention to settle on a net basis or realize the asset and settle the liability simultaneously.
-The amendment to IAS 32, issued in December 2011, clarified the meaning of the offsetting criterion "currently has a legally enforceable right to set off" and the principle behind net settlement, including identifying when some gross settlement systems may be considered equivalent to net settlement.
+Financial assets and financial liabilities may be offset, with the net amount presented in the statement of financial position, only when there is a legally enforceable right to set off and when there is either an intention to settle on a net basis or to realize the asset and settle the liability simultaneously.
+The amendments to IAS 32, issued in December 2011, clarify the meaning of the offsetting criterion "currently has a legally enforceable right to set off" and the principle behind net settlement, including identifying when some gross settlement systems may be considered equivalent to net settlement.
+The amendments will only affect disclosure and are effective for annual periods beginning on or after January 1, 2014.